m-voit/concepts-of-programming-languages/study-project/paper.md

 This paper compares functional programming in Go with functional programming in JavaScript.
 It compares the type system, functions and functional programming in Go with JavaScript.
-Furthermore, an implementation of a parser for boolean expressions is used as a practical example to compare functional programming in the two programming languages.
+Furthermore, an implementation of a parser for Boolean expressions is used as a practical example to compare functional programming in the two programming languages.
 At the end of the paper there will be an evaluation and summary on how suitable JavaScript is to implement a functional parser.
 However, the main goal of this paper is to show the possibilities and support of functional programming concepts in JavaScript.